 VWC is an ancillary parameter used during the retrieval.
 However, the VWC is currently derived from a climatology database.
 To revise the VWC to incorporate contemporary conditions while keeping the number of unknowns smaller than those of independent observation, a single scaling factor is estimated.
 The estimate is an optimization of the cost function in Eq.
 1 during the retrieval over the entire time-series:

-$$\overline{VWC} = f \times VWC, \tag{4}$$
+$$\overline{VWC} = f \times VWC$$ .

 where \overline{VWC} is the revised VWC, f is the estimated scaling factor, and VWC is the climatological ancillary data.
-The iterative estimation of f has been tested at the CVS but not implemented globally in the beta release.